Flash0ver/F0.Generators/docs/EnumInfoGenerator.md

 ## Remarks

 `F0.Generated.EnumInfo.GetName(System.Enum)`\
-Generated strongly typed overloads of this placeholder method return a string containing the name of the enumerated constant of its underlying enumeration type; or throw if no such constant is found.
+Generated strongly typed overloads of this placeholder method return a string containing the name of the enumerated constant of its underlying enumeration type; or throw `System.ComponentModel.InvalidEnumArgumentException` if no such constant is found.
 Flags are currently not supported: see https://github.com/Flash0ver/F0.Generators/issues/1.

 ## Example